openstack/blazar/doc/source/specs/rocky/multi-freepools.rst

 ComputeExtraCapability approach
 ```````````````````````````````

-Operators define az infomation as ComputeExtraCapability to enable users can
+Operators define az information as ComputeExtraCapability to enable users can
 specify az when they create a reservation.

 The good point of this approach is there is no need to change Blazar's APIs